nubenetes/awesome-kubernetes/docs/java-and-java-performance-optimization.md

 - [danoncoding.com: Tricky Kubernetes memory management for Java applications 🌟](https://danoncoding.com/tricky-kubernetes-memory-management-for-java-applications-d2f88dd4e9f6) Running Java applications in a container environment requires an understanding of both — JVM memory mechanics and Kubernetes memory management.
 In this article, you will discuss the settings and optimizations necessary to run Java apps in Kubernetes.
 - [medium.com/nordnet-tech: Setting Java Heap Size Inside a Docker Container](https://medium.com/nordnet-tech/setting-java-heap-size-inside-a-docker-container-b5a4d06d2f46)
 - [danoncoding.com: Tricky Kubernetes memory management for Java applications 🌟](https://danoncoding.com/tricky-kubernetes-memory-management-for-java-applications-d2f88dd4e9f6) How to use the Kubernetes memory requests and limits in combination with JVM Heap and stay out of trouble.
+- [medium.com/@sharprazor.app: Memory settings for Java process running in Kubernetes pod](https://medium.com/@sharprazor.app/memory-settings-for-java-process-running-in-kubernetes-pod-1e608a5d2a64) Managing the memory usage of a Java process running in a Kubernetes pod is more challenging than one might expect.
+Even with proper JVM memory configurations, OOMKilled issues can still arise and you wonder why.
+    - There is no way to guarantee the complete memory bundary of a Java process since the JVM respects only the heap size limit; not non-heap memory, which will depend on various factors.
+Start with a 75% ratio of heap to non-heap memory, and keep a close watch on how your memory behaves.
+If things get out of hand, you can tweak your pod’s memory limits or fiddle with the heap-to-non-heapratio to dodge the OOMKilled mishaps.

 ### Benchmarking modern Java Virtual Machines and the next-generation garbage collectors